Uniswap/docs/docs/sdk/web3-react/guides/02-connectors.md

 :::info
-For help on setting up web3-react and interacting with an `InjectedConnector`, please visit our [connecting to wallets](./01-connect-wallet.md) page!
+For help on setting up web3-react and interacting with a MetaMask wallet, please visit our [connecting to wallets](./01-connect-wallet.md) page!
 :::